NearlyZero/NearlyZ/README.md

 # NearlyZ
-Python Newbie, programmer newbie in general
+Python Newbie, programmer newbie in general.
+I shall endeavour to function more adequatly in the future.